Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Introduction

 \subsection{Outline}

 In Section \ref{sec:toyproblem} we clarify the aforementioned difficulties in a toy example.
 Here, we set some general notation and introduce some key ideas used throughout.
-In section \ref{sec:proposed-algorithm} we precisely state our algorithms.
-In Section \ref{sec:guided-proposals} we recap some key results from \cite{Schauer} on guided proposals and present examples on the choice of such proposals.
-Furthermore, we show that guided proposals satisfy the conditions for applying the algorithms of section \ref{sec:proposed-algorithm}.
-In Section \ref{sec:tc} we introduce a time-change and space-scaling of the proposal process to deal with the aforementioned numerical discretisation issues.
-Next, in Section \ref{sec:examples} we present numerical results for two examples.
-In the second example we estimate the parameters in a prokaryotic auto-regulation network example of \cite{GolightlyWilkinsonChapter}.
-In Section \ref{sec:discussion} we relate our approach to earlier work by \cite{GolightlyWilkinsonChapter}, \cite{Fuchs} and \cite{PapaRobertsStramer}.
-The appendices contain a few postponed proofs and some implementation details.
+In section \ref{sec:proposed-algorithm} we precisely state our algorithms and introduce the concept of a feasible proposal.
+In Section \ref{sec:proposals} we show that both the proposals from \cite{DelyonHu} and \cite{Schauer} are feasible.
+In Section \ref{sec:choiceguided} we give guidelines on constructing a guiding term for the proposals from \cite{Schauer}.
+Numerical discretisation issues and the computational complexity of the proposed algorithms are discussed in sections \ref{sec:tc} and \ref{sec:impl} respectively.
+Numerical examples are given in Section \ref{sec:examples}.
+The appendix contains a few postponed proofs.